tekkiebros/wifiButton/README.md

 ## How it works
 The project is based on a ESP-01.

-With the help of a small button, it is possible send MQTT statements to a MQTT Broker
+With the help of a small button, it is possible to send MQTT statements to a MQTT Broker

-The ESP-01 and anything else will be powered by 3 x AAA Batteries.
+The ESP-01 and anything else will be powered by 2 x AAA Batteries.

 <img height="300" src="https://www.tekkiebros.de/wp-content/uploads/Smarter-WLAN-Taster.jpg">